-Mr. Shapiro is an insurance attorney whose background encompasses the full spectrum of industry experience.
+Mr. Shapiro is an insurance attorney with comprehensive industry experience.
 He counsels on the regulatory requirements for property and casualty insurers as well as various types of life and annuity insurance products.
 In addition, Mr. Shapiro has assisted in the formation of some of the largest insurance companies in the world and has been involved in the operation and regulation of insurance companies and insurance producers, as well as in the rehabilitation and liquidation of insurers.
 He has assisted in numerous merger and acquisition transactions involving insurance companies and insurance producer firms.
 He has represented investment banking firms in various insurance regulatory issues and acquisitions.

 Mr. Shapiro has counseled on and assisted with the full range of reinsurance transactions for both life and annuity insurers as well as property and casualty insurers.
 He has drafted reinsurance contracts for proportional as well as non-proportional reinsurance and modified coinsurance reinsurance.
 He has also drafted reinsurance commutation agreements and loss portfolio agreements.
 In addition, Mr. Shapiro actively assists with catastrophe bond issuances, including the issuance of a $1.5 billion bond, the largest catastrophe bond ever issued.
 He regularly counsels clients on the regulation of reinsurance, reinsurance claims, and the administration of reinsurance agreements.
 Mr. Shapiro also assists in the drafting of reinsurance trust agreements to allow ceding insurers to obtain financial statement credit for risks ceded to unauthorized and non-accredited reinsurers.